intel-retail/loss-prevention/README.md

  ```

 ### 3. Benchmark
 >By default, the configuration is set to use the CPU.
-If you want to benchmark the application on GPU or NPU, please refer [Workloads](#4-run-different-workloads) Section
+If you want to benchmark the application on GPU or NPU, please :point_right: [Workloads](#4-run-different-workloads) Section

 ```sh
 make benchmark